tandrup/SquairPlay/README.md

 6. make
 7. make a soft-link to your Squeezebox Server plugins directory from SquairPlay: sudo /path/to/SquairPlay/ /usr/share/squeezeboxserver/Plugins/SquairPlay
-8. go back to SquairPlay directory and "./shairport.pl --pipe=rawpipe"
-9. a file "rawpipe" will apear in the "shairport" directory when a connection is made for the first time.
-The "custom-convert.conf" (in the SquairPlay directory) needs to be told where the rawpipe is, so change the path
+8. Adjust paths in Plugin.pm and custom-convert.conf (in the SquairPlay directory)

 Usage
 -----
 1. restart Squeezebox Server
-2. ./shairport.pl  (if not already running)
-3. Use your SBS web interface to create a Favourite with URL "squairplay:0" (that's a zero)
-4. Play something in iTunes or on iPhone
+2. Play something in iTunes or on iPhone
-5. Connect iTunes/iPhone to the AirPlay instance which should now be available
+3. Connect iTunes/iPhone to the AirPlay instance which should now be available
-6. Play the SquairPlay favourite on your Squeezebox
+4. Your Squeezebox should now begin to play

 To do
 -----
-1. Start "./shairport.pl" automatically
-2. Prevent 'hairplay' from using a new port each time it restarts
+1. Prevent 'hairplay' from using a new port each time it restarts
-3. Fix the "wav" and "flac" entries in "custom-convert.conf"
+2. Fix the "wav" and "flac" entries in "custom-convert.conf"
-4. Provide a settings page where user can enter the AirPort private key.
+3. Provide a settings page where user can enter the AirPort private key.
 We probably shouldn't distribute the key with the plugin
-5. Investigate whether the AirPort protocol sends metadata about the currently-playing track?
+4. Investigate whether the AirPort protocol sends metadata about the currently-playing track?

 Bugs
 ----